ReconRacc/Document-Python-MD5-Integrity-Checker/README.md

 # Document-Python-MD5-Integrity-Checker
 Developed a Python automation tool that generates and verifies MD5 hashes to ensure file integrity.
 The script automatically scans specified files or directories, calculates their MD5 checksums, and compares them against known values to detect changes or tampering.
 Includes logging and error handling to support repeatable integrity checks, making it useful for security audits and system monitoring.

-# MD5 Hash Automation Tool
-- Overview
+# Overview
-This Python 3 script generates and verifies MD5 hashes to check file integrity.
+- This Python 3 script generates and verifies MD5 hashes to check file integrity.
 It scans files in a given directory, calculates their MD5 checksum, and compares them against known hash values to detect any changes or tampering.

-The tool is lightweight, easy to use, and requires only Python’s built-in libraries.
+- The tool is lightweight, easy to use, and requires only Python’s built-in libraries.

-- Features
+# Features
-Generate MD5 hashes for files
+- Generate MD5 hashes for files

-Verify files against known hash values
+- Verify files against known hash values

-Simple, readable code for learning or adapting to other use cases
+- Simple, readable code for learning or adapting to other use cases

-No external dependencies
+- No external dependencies

-- How It Works
+# How It Works
-The script reads each target file in binary mode and calculates its MD5 checksum.
+- The script reads each target file in binary mode and calculates its MD5 checksum.

-It compares the calculated checksum against a known value from a provided dictionary.
+- It compares the calculated checksum against a known value from a provided dictionary.

-It prints whether each file matches or has been altered.
+- It prints whether each file matches or has been altered.

-- Example Usage
+# Example Usage
-Edit the script to set:
+- Edit the script to set:

-target_directory — the path to the directory containing your files

-known_hashes_dict — a dictionary of filenames and their expected MD5 hashes
+target_directory — the path to the directory containing your files known_hashes_dict — a dictionary of filenames and their expected MD5 hashes

-- Run the script:
+# Run the script:
-python3 md5_hash_verifier.py
+- python3 md5_hash_verifier.py

-- Sample Output
+# Sample Output
 [OK] example.txt matches expected hash.
 [WARNING] data.csv does not match expected hash!
 Expected: 5d41402abc4b2a76b9719d911017c592 | Found: 098f6bcd4621d373cade4e832627b4f6

-- Code Example
+# Code Example
 import hashlib
 import os